-Anyone suffering from chronic knee pain knows that it’s not a fun time.
-While knee pain is a common complaint, chronic knee pain - commonly caused by osteoarthritis - can make it difficult to walk and function in everyday life.
+Anyone suffering from chronic knee pain knows that it’s no fun.
+While knee pain is a common complaint, chronic knee pain can make it difficult to walk and function in everyday life.

-Osteoarthritis, a degenerative musculoskeletal condition accompanied by inflammation in the joints, is one of the leading contributors to disability worldwide1.
+A common culprit is osteoarthritis, a degenerative musculoskeletal condition accompanied by inflammation in the joints, which is one of the leading contributors to disability worldwide1.
 Osteoarthritis is caused by wear and tear of the cartilage that lines the bone of joints - and while this tends to be more prevalent among seniors, sporting injuries can also lead to premature osteoarthritis among those below age 50.

-Depending on your unique situation and degree of pain, there is a time and a place where knee replacement surgery becomes an option.
+Depending on your unique situation and degree of pain, knee replacement surgery may be an option.
 But how do you know when it might be the right time for you?

 Treatment options for osteoarthritis